jayphelps/core-decorators/README.md

 ### @mixin (alias: @mixins)

 Mixes in all property descriptors from the provided Plain Old JavaScript Objects (aka POJOs) as arguments.
-Mixins are applied in the order they are passed, but do **not** overload descriptors originally on the class, included those inherited traditionally.
+Mixins are applied in the order they are passed, but do **not** overload descriptors originally on the class, including those inherited traditionally.

 ```js
 import { mixin } from 'core-decorators';